-Many Cornish place-names survive, such as Tre as in Trebetherick and Trelissick and many more Cornish place names means a homestead and its nearby buildings.
+Many Cornish place names survive, such as Tre as in Trebetherick and Trelissick and many more Cornish place names mean a homestead and its nearby buildings.
 The Cornish prefix Pol as found in Polperro, Poldhu, Polzeath, Polruan, means a pool and Pen as in Penzance, Pendennis, Penryn, Pentire, etc means an end of something, a headland or head.
 Some Cornish words still appear in the English spoken in Cornwall today.
 The language underwent a revival in the latter half of the twentieth century.

 The Pictish language was spoken in East Scotland before being replaced by Scottish Gaelic.
 Some argue that the Picts spoke an ancient language indigenous to the area, which predated the Celtic languages of the Britons, while others claim Pictish was a form of Celtic.
 No agreement has been reached on where exactly it fits within the Celtic family of languages.
 The writing system which the Picts used, Ogham, actually originated in Ireland.
 Some linguists believe that Pictish is closely related to Gaulish whilst others claim it is a Brythonic language closer to Welsh.
 It is possible that Pictish was related to the Brythonic languages but diverged from them early and still contained a higher influence from Continental Celtic languages.